Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 \- want to minize where we affect state, so that our program is easier to reason about as we can easily reason through individual parts of our code
 \- if your code has a lot of state that gets modified everywhere then you have to reason through your code over time instead of being able to take tiny snapshots of individual functions.
 A function that modifies no state and is idempotent is called a pure function.
 We generally want small, focused, pure functions
 \- higher order functions are functions that apply other functions
-\- whenn you’re operating exclusively on lists, it’s called vector or array programming.
-When you’redoing that you can depend on the fact that you can take the output of one function and safetly put that into the next function.
+\- whenn you're operating exclusively on lists, it's called vector or array programming.
+When you'redoing that you can depend on the fact that you can take the output of one function and safetly put that into the next function.
 We can chain calls together.
 Our code becomes expressive at this point.
 We begin to describe what we want to happen rather than imperatively telling how

 Map
 \- map in the sense of forEach, not map in the sense of data structure